ngryman/ngryman.github.io/articles/generates-a-combination-matrix-from-a-set-of-options-key-value-pairs/index.md

 });
 ```

 Ok this makes sense.
-You bruteforce your function, testing if the desired behavior is fulfilled.
+You bruteforce your function, testing if the desired behavior is fulfilled, whatever arguments are present or not.

-Now let's say our library has a lot of success (I know I'm dreaming), and our function needs an additional argument: `mode`.
+Now let's say our library has a lot of success, and users ask you to add an additional argument: `mode`.
 We would now have to test `2^3: 8` cases.
-This is quite annoying...
+This becomes really boring...

 What if we could use a method to check all test cases, keeping it **DRY** and that would be able to scale up to any number of arguments.
 Oh, I hear from the **npm** registry: **optify**!!!